famu8/blog/_posts/2024-12-06-MatthewEffect.md

 title: "The Matthew Effect: Success Breeds Success 📈"
 date: 2024-12-06
 ---
+---
+**"For to every one who has, more will be given, and he will have abundance; but from him who has not, even what he has will be taken away."**

 This last week I find myself reading this wonderful book by Taleb, and one of the learnings I have recently obtained is about this incredible and silent effect, in this post I want to share my relfections and encourage the reader to read more about the effect or other essays by the author.